jamesgrams/ringleader-docker/README.md

 See here for more help: https://docs.iex.ec/for-developers/quick-start-for-developers

 * `npm i -g iexec` (install iexec cli)
 * `cd` to a directory you want to store iExec files in.
 This will not be the same as the directory you make your project in.
 It will reference your project through Docker Hub.
+(Here is the repository I use for this: https://github.com/jamesgrams/ringleader-dapp)
 * `iexec wallet create` (install a wallet for iExec if you don't have one already)
 * Get some test Ethereum here: https://goerli-faucet.slock.it/.
 * `iexec wallet show --chain goerli` (check wallet funds using the goerli test net)